patkai/patkai.org/quotes.md

 http://www.acm.org/ubiquity/views/k_delic_1.html
 __________________________________
 13:51 9/30/2002
 Mai agyunkban a logikus gondolatok és kővetkeztetések lefolyása olyan ősztőnők pőrlekedésének és harcának felel meg, amelyek egyenkint, őnmagukban mind nagyon logikátlanok és jogosulatlanok; mi rendszerint csak e harc eredményeirol értesülünk.
 Friedrich Nietzsche: A vidám tudomány, Szabó Ede fordítása
 __________________________________
 11:03 9/24/20 -->

-<li>The Antichrist can be born from piety itself, from excessive love of God or of the truth, as the heretic is born from the saint and the possesed from the seer.
+1. The Antichrist can be born from piety itself, from excessive love of God or of the truth, as the heretic is born from the saint and the possesed from the seer.
 Fear prophets, Adso, and those prepared to die for the truth, for as a rule they make many others die with them, often before them, at times instead of them. <em>Umberto Eco, The Name of the Rose, p.
-491.</em></li>
+491.</em>

-<li>Quiet people have the loudest minds. <em>Stephen Hawking</em></li>
+1. Quiet people have the loudest minds. <em>Stephen Hawking</em>

-<li>How beautiful is youth, that is always slipping away!
-Whoever wants to be happy, let him be so: about tomorrow there’s no knowing. <em>Lorenzo de' Medici</em></li>
+1. How beautiful is youth, that is always slipping away!
+Whoever wants to be happy, let him be so: about tomorrow there’s no knowing. <em>Lorenzo de' Medici</em>

 <!--
 __________________________________